Skipperblogs/boat-tracker/readme.txt

 = I need more functions!

-Take a look at the functions of [Extensions for Boat Tracking](https://wordpress.org/plugins/extensions-boat-tracking/).
+Take a look at the functions of [Extensions for Boat Tracking](https://wordpress.org/plugins/extensions-boat-tracker/).

 = Additional questions? =

-For more FAQs, please visit the [FAQ section on GitHub here](https://github.com/bozdoz/wp-plugin-boat-tracking#frequently-asked-questions).
+For more FAQs, please visit the [FAQ section on GitHub here](https://github.com/bozdoz/wp-plugin-boat-tracker#frequently-asked-questions).

-== Screenshots ==

-1. Put the shortcode into the post.
-2. See the shortcode play out on the front end.
-3. For `[leaflet-image]` upload an image, and copy the URL from the right-hand side
-4. For `[leaflet-image]` paste that image URL into an attribute titled `source`: example: `src="https://picsum.photos/1000/1000/"`.
-5. See the `[leaflet-image]` on the front end.
-6. If you use `[leaflet-marker draggable]`, then you can drag the marker where you want it, open a developers console, and see the specific shortcode to use.
-7. Add geojson via URL: `[leaflet-geojson src="https://example.com/path/to.geojson"]`
-8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Screenshots ==